datacommonsorg/import/README.md

 - If there are warnings or errors, the tool will produce a JSON report with a table of exemplar errors.

-  - It's useful install an extension like [Json-As-Table](https://chrome.google.com/webstore/detail/json-as-table-viewer/khclkgjdjddedohnomokbhinlmpclick?hl=en-US) to view the json report (but be sure to allow the extension access to file URLs like
+  - It's useful to install an extension like [Json-As-Table](https://chrome.google.com/webstore/detail/json-as-table-viewer/khclkgjdjddedohnomokbhinlmpclick?hl=en-US) to view the json report (but be sure to allow the extension access to file URLs like